HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofPolygonTillingOptions.md

 ![Tilling center edge](img\tillingCenterEdge.png)

-- general specification of the start of laying (laying from the left + distance)
+- general specification of the start of tiling (laying from the left + distance)

 ![General tilling head start](img\generalTillingHeadStart.png)

-### The angle of the laying of the strips
+### Tilling angle

-It is adjustable as positive or negative offset from the baseline.
+Tilling angle can be adjusted ase as positive or negative offset from the baseline.

 ![Tilling angle](img\tillingAngle.png)

 ## Each specific strip
-- disable ( then it is not reflected in drawings, detailed model or material reports.)
+- disable ( then it is not reflected in drawings, detailed model or BOM reports.)

 ![Individual panel switched off](img\individualPanelSwitchedOff.png)